draabe/MM4SPA/_posts/2021-01-21-sporting-success-thanks-to-artificial-intellegence.md

 thumbnail-img: /assets/img/mm4spa-picture6.png
 share-img: /assets/img/mm4spa-picture6.png
 ---
-The ***Institute for Training Science and Sports Informatics at the German Sport University Cologne*** and the ***L3S Research Center at the Leibniz University Hannover*** have successfully obtained project funding from the German Federal Ministry of Education and Research (BMBF).
+The ***Institute for Exercise Science and Sport Informatics at the German Sport University Cologne*** and the ***L3S Research Center at the Leibniz University Hannover*** have successfully aquired project funding from the German Federal Ministry of Education and Research (BMBF).
 The MM4Sports project is a transfer project in the field of sports data analysis, using data from soccer, basketball and handball.
-The project was positively reviewed under the funding line "Application of Artificial Intelligence Methods in Practice" and will be funded with more than 800,000 euros over a two-year project period (2020-2022).
+The project was accepted under the funding line "Application of Artificial Intelligence Methods in Practice" and will be funded with more than 800.000 euros over a two-year project period (2020-2022).
 With this funding line, the BMBF supports projects that aim to transfer innovative research results from the field of artificial intelligence into practice.

 ![mm4spa-picture1](../assets/img/mm4spa-picture6.png){: .mx-auto.d-block :}